rocky-linux/documentation/docs/guides/network/accel-ppp_pppoe_server.md

 ## Conclusion

 PPPoE often gets a bad rap and it's easy to see why: you need to configure usernames and passwords manually.
-Despite that, it allows for security to a Layer 2 broadcast domain in ISP scenarios where requiring 802.1X or MACSEC would be undesirable, for instance to allow customer-owned routers or static IP addresses.
+Despite that, it allows for security when connecting to a Layer 2 broadcast domain in ISP scenarios where requiring 802.1X or MACsec would be undesirable, for instance to allow customer-owned routers or static IP addresses.
 And now you are your own mini-ISP, congratulations!